waleeedahmed/Android_FaceCar/README.md

 Hello and welcome to FaceCar! :heart:

-This is an android application that I built while supervising a team of four at my university and the project that I'm super proud of.
+This is an Android application that I built while supervising a team of four at my university and the project that I'm super proud of.

 This application was built to address the security concerns of vehicle unlocking using keys which can be unsafe.